 Sets your sights on moving up the ladder with your current employer.
 Then get that promotion.

-Use it to improve your leadership, gain new skills, and of course, make more money.
+Use it to become a better manager, improve your leadership, gain new skills, and of course, make more money.

 32. Land Your Dream Job